 What Is a LESA?

-A life expectancy set-aside is an account into which the lender deposits part of the proceeds from a reverse mortgage and uses it to pay property costs, such as:
+With a LESA, the lender deposits part of the proceeds from a reverse mortgage to pay required property expenses, such as:

 How does a LESA work?

-Say a borrower owns a home worth $500,000, and takes out a reverse mortgage for 50% of their equity — which is $250,000 — and chooses a LESA to pay their property charges.
+Here’s an example of how a reverse mortgage LESA works.
+Assume a borrower owns a home worth $500,000, takes out a reverse mortgage for 50% of their home’s equity — which is $250,000 — and chooses a LESA to pay their property charges.
 If the LESA reverse mortgage formula determines they need $50,000 to pay their property charges over the estimated life of the loan, that sum would be set aside from the total loan amount.
-The maximum amount that the borrower could receive as cash would be $200,000.
+The amount the borrower will receive as cash would be $200,000, and the remaining $50,000 would be held in the LESA account.

 How is a LESA calculated?

-Lenders use a formula required by the U.S. Department of Housing and Urban Development to calculate the LESA reverse mortgage amount.
+Lenders use a formula required by the Department of Housing and Urban Development to calculate the reverse mortgage LESA amount.

 LESA = (PC ÷ 12) × {(1 + C)M + 1 − (1 + C)} ÷ {C × (1 + C)M}

-In this equation, PC is the annual property charge for taxes and insurance; M is the borrower’s life expectancy in months, based on government data; and C is the monthly compounding rate of the loan, which is the interest rate on the loan plus the monthly mortgage insurance premium.
+In this equation, PC is the annual property charge for taxes and insurance; M is the borrower’s life expectancy in months, based on government data; and C is the monthly compounding rate of the loan, which is the loan’s interest rate plus the monthly mortgage insurance premium.
 The age of the youngest borrower on the mortgage is used for this calculation.

-For example, if a borrower owns a home and typically pays $10,000 for taxes and insurance each year, their life expectancy is estimated at 15 years, and the compounding rate of their loan is 0.5%, the LESA formula would look like this:
+For example, if a reverse mortgage borrower typically pays $10,000 for taxes and insurance each year, their life expectancy is estimated at 15 years, and the compounding rate of their loan is 0.5%, the LESA formula would look like this:

 That works out to $99,225.35, which is the minimum amount required for a LESA that would be deducted from the principal on an HECM in this case.